5 to Midnight

 Why does God allow me to suffer?
-Our Christian book against the prosperity church, Escape from Laodicea offers insight through allegories that will answer this question and bring you closer to Jesus.
-Our Christian book against prosperity gospel will encourage you through life’s difficulties to surrender all to God, and find the peace and joy that only Jesus can bring.
+Our Christian book against the prosperity church, Escape from Laodicea, offers insight through allegories that will answer this question and bring you closer to Jesus.
+Our Christian book against the prosperity gospel will encourage you through life’s difficulties to surrender all to God, and find the peace and joy that only Jesus can bring.

 Escape from Laodicea

 In Revelation 3:16 Jesus calls the Laodicean church lukewarm.
 They say they believe but love money more and do not follow Jesus with their hearts.
 “So then because thou art lukewarm, and neither cold nor hot, I will spue thee out of my mouth.”
 Our book, Escape from Laodicea, tells the story of a lukewarm heart being transformed by the love of Jesus through a collection of poignant, inspirational allegories and analysis.